Consensys/doc.gnark/docs/HowTo/write/hints.md

 # Compiler hints

-Instead of computing some value within a circuit, it is sometimes more optimal to compute the value off-circuit and only verify the correctness of the computation in a circuit. `gnark` provides a way to provide such verifiable "advice wires" in the way of *hints*.
-From the prover point of view, these are essentially input variables which are provided by hint function instead of the user.
+Instead of computing some value within a circuit, it's sometimes more optimal to compute the value off-circuit and only verify the correctness of the computation in a circuit. `gnark` allows you to do this through *hints*.
+From the prover's point of view, hints are essentially input variables provided by a hint function instead of the user.

-For example, lets consider a decomposition of an integer `a` into bits.
-A naive way to do it would be to look at the binary representation of the integer and extract bits from this representation, but `gnark` does not currently provide native bit operations.
+For example, consider a decomposition of an integer `a` into bits.
+A naive way to decompose it is to look at the binary representation of the integer and extract bits from this representation, but `gnark` doesn't currently provide native bit operations.
 Instead, the hint function `hint.IthBit` can provide the bits as variables and the user must constrain these variables as a weighted sum which equals to `a`.
 In a circuit it would look like: